-Structural Research Laboratories
+Structural Research Facilities

 NREL's structural research facilities enable the characterization and validation of wind turbine blades and components.

-The extreme operating loads experienced by blades during field operation and accelerated fatigue lifetime loading can be simulated and validated in one of three laboratories at the National Wind Technology Center (NWTC).
+The extreme operating loads experienced by blades during field operation and accelerated fatigue lifetime loading can be simulated and validated in one of three facilities at the National Wind Technology Center (NWTC).
 Facilities are capable of validating blades and components smaller than 1 meter (m) to more than 50 m in length.

 Structural research facilities are equipped with state-of-the-art servo-hydraulic equipment and data acquisition systems tailored for researching composite blades and components.
 NREL's structural blade research validation is performed to the International Electrotechnical Commission 61400-23 standard.
 General types of rotor blade research performed at the NWTC includes: